 Air traffic will increase only in accordance with demand generated by increased passenger movements and freight.
 The new generation of passenger aircraft are not only quieter but will be able to carry more passengers.
 The New Parallel Runway has been timed so that the essential infrastructure is in place to meet growing demand into the future.

-Where will the sand come from for construction?
+Where did the sand come from for the NPR?

-Around 13 million cubic metres of sand from Middle Banks in Moreton Bay will be used for the runway’s construction.
-Sand has been brought to the airport from Middle Banks on a number of occasions in the past.
-Middle Banks was the source of sand in the early 1980s when the airport was first built and again in the early 1990s as part of the construction of the International Terminal.
+Around 11 million cubic metres of sand was extracted from Middle Banks in Moreton Bay which is adjacent to BNE's main shipping channel.
+Sand has been brought to the airport from Middle Banks on a number of occasions in the past. including in the early 1980s when the current airport was first built and again in the early 1990s as part of the construction of the International Terminal.

 The Queensland State Government’s Moreton Bay Sand Extraction Study (2005) examined the feasibility of using sand resources from the northern banks of the Bay for the supply of vital raw materials for several major infrastructure and development projects in the Australia TradeCoast area and for the construction sector.